MarianoOG/Reflection-Journal/README.md

    - **Goal Definition**: Create and review goals based on what is important for you based on the insights.
    - **Task Generation**: Convert goals into actionable tasks.

+3. **Accountability System**
+   - **Definition**: Define your goals and tasks based on what is important for you.
+   - **Accountability**: Periodically review your goals and tasks and check if you are making progress.
+   - **Feedback**: Get feedback on your progress from the LLM.

 ## Technical Stack

 - **App**: Streamlit for interactive interfaces